Annealed almost periodic entropy: Conditioning on orbit patches

 Let $G$ be a compact metric group and let $m$ be its Haar probability measure.
 More generally, if $gK$ is any coset of a closed subgroup $K$ of $G$, let $m_{gK} = \delta_g \ast m_K$ be the translate of $m_K$ to that coset.

 The results of this section are phrased as identifying disintegrations of certain measures over certain maps.
-Disintegrations are also called `regular conditional probabilities', and are classical constructs in measure theoretic probability.
-They can be used to express conditional expectations in terms of measurably-varying families of measures.
-The basic theory that we assume is covered in standard texts such as~\cite[Sections V.6--8]{ParPMMS} and~\cite[Sections 4.2--3]{Var--prob}.
+Disintegrations are also called `regular conditional probabilities', and are classical constructs in measure theoretic probability: see~\cite[Secs.
+V.6--8]{ParPMMS}, for example.

-Suppose now that $L\subset K$ is a nested pair of closed subgroups.
+Suppose now that $L\subset K$ is a nested pair of closed subgroups of $G$.
 Fix a coset $gK$, and write $gK/L$ for the set of cosets of $L$ that it contains: that is,

 \begin{lem} The family of measures

 is a disintegration of $m_{gK}$ over the map

 \end{lem}